EDJNet/tidywikidatar/README.md

 `tidywikidatar` tries to reduce load on Wikidata’s server and speeding up re-processing of scripts by caching data locally in sqlite databases.
-They are stored locally in the folder defined by `tw_set_cache_folder()` (by default, in the current working directory) when cache is enabled (typically, with `tw_enable_cache()` at the beginning of a session).
+They are stored locally in the folder defined by `tw_set_cache_folder()`
+- by default, in the current working directory - when cache is enabled (typically, with `tw_enable_cache()` at the beginning of a session).

 To reduce the size of local files, if data are requested in a specific